kartikeya1803/terraform_aws/readme.md

 1. Vpc - A private VPC which contains all our services
 2. Internet gateway- It provides internet access to/from VPC.
 3. nginx server- EC2 instance with nginx installed.It is deployed in public subnet and can accessible from internet.
 4. application server - EC2 instance with apache tomcat server installed.
-It is deployed in private subnet and  accessible only through nginx server in public subnet.
+It is deployed in a private subnet and  accessible only through nginx server in public subnet.
-5. Postrges Database- RDS instance with Postgres engine.It is deployed in private subnet and only accessible by application server in private subnet
+5. Postrges Database- RDS instance with Postgres engine.It is deployed in db subnet group which contains two subnet across two availability zones and only accessible by      application server.
 6. Security groups - Security groups are attached to  all instances to block/allow traffic across different subnets.
 7. Github action - Github action is used to automate infrastructure deployement using terraform
 8. Terraform - terraform is used to add/delete/modify infrastructure in AWS as per requirements.